TZstatsADS/Fall2016-proj5-grp4/presentation.md

 ##4 Model Fitting
 ###Response Variable:
-We have tried several types of response variables: 0/1(0=decrease, 1=increase or the same), adjusted close index, and increasing rate.
+We have tried several types of response variables: 0/1(0=decrease, 1=increase or the same) for from yesterday's to today's index price, 0/1 for from today's to tomorrow's opening index price, 0/1 for from today's adjusted close index price to tomorrow's opening index price, adjusted close index price, and increasing rate.
 + Tobefinished

 ###Independent Variables: